KYSJ: KUSN

 As an AM music format daytimer in the 1960s, the station struggled with ratings and competition from full-time AM, and later FM, stations in the St. Joseph and Kansas City markets.
-In September 1966, the station moved from a Top 40 sound to middle-of-the-road music; in November 1967, it flipped to country music.
-KUSN-FM simulcast the AM formats during much of the same period and also ran a beautiful music format.
-While the station was small, it had a strong impact on the market and was the launching pad for the early careers of many major market radio broadcasting personalities, including sportscaster George Michael, Skinny Bobby Harper (often attributed as the inspiration for the Dr. Johnny Fever character on WKRP), Rich "Brother" Robbin (who would work in radio in San Diego), and others.
+In September 1966, the station moved from a Top 40 sound to a middle of the road (MOR) format of adult music, with some news and sports.
+In November 1967, it flipped to country music.
+KUSN-FM simulcast the AM formats during much of the same period and also, for a time, ran a beautiful music format.

+While the station was small, it had a strong impact on the market and was the launching pad for the early careers of many major market radio broadcasting personalities, including NBC sportscaster and WABC New York DJ George Michael, Skinny Bobby Harper (often attributed as the inspiration for the Dr. Johnny Fever character on "WKRP in Cincinnati") and Rich "Brother" Robbin (who would work in radio in San Diego and Arizona).

-In 1972, the station moved its studios and the FM transmitter to their 2414 South Leonard Road transmitter location due to the Howitt Building studio location scheduled for demolition under the Urban Renewal program.
-In 1974, KUSN-FM was increased to an ERP of 27.5 kW, new call letters KSFT were assigned, and the station was programmed with the Schulke automated beautiful music format.
-The station was sold to Hunter Broadcasting Group from Jacksonville, Illinois in 1977.
-Upon its sale in 1979 to Orama, the AM and FM combination was split up; the FM was sold to AM competitor KKJO at that time and became KKJO-FM, while KUSN became KGNM in 1981 after Orama was acquired by Good News Ministries.
+In 1972, the station moved its studios and the FM transmitter to the 2414 South Leonard Road transmitter site due to the Howitt Building studio location scheduled for demolition under the Urban Renewal program.
+In 1974, KUSN-FM was increased to an ERP of 27,500 watts, new call letters KSFT were assigned, and the station was programmed with the Schulke automated beautiful music format.
+The station was sold to Hunter Broadcasting Group from Jacksonville, Illinois, in 1977.
+Upon its sale in 1979 to Orama, the AM and FM combination was split up; the FM was sold to AM competitor KKJO at that time and became KKJO-FM, while KUSN became Christian radio KGNM in 1981 after Orama was acquired by Good News Ministries.